maina-david/elevator-app/README.md

    php artisan elevator:queue-manager
    ```

+4. Start the Elevator Actions Manager to handle queues for the Elevator Logs

+    ```bash
+    php artisan elevator:action-manager
+    ```

-4. Access the app websockets dashboard in your web browser at [http://localhost:8000/app-websockets](http://localhost:8000/app-websockets).
+5. Access the app websockets dashboard in your web browser at [http://localhost:8000/app-websockets](http://localhost:8000/app-websockets).

-5. Click on the `Connect` button to start displaying dispatched events from the app.
+6. Click on the `Connect` button to start displaying dispatched events from the app.
 Note that events are dispatched when:

 - New building is created
 - New elevator is created